kubernetes/ingress-nginx/deploy/grafana/dashboards/README.md

 ### Features

-- Ability to filter by Namespace, Controller Class and Controller
+- Ability to filter by Namespace, Cluster, Controller Class and Controller
 - Visibility of Request Volume, connections, success rates, config reloads and configs out of sync.
 - Network IO pressure, memory and CPU use
 - Ingress P50, P95 and P99 percentile response times with IN/OUT throughput